Judged Runs and Responses

 Your program terminated abnormally, or locked-up the judges' machine.

-Your program produced incorrect answers when tested on the judges' input data.
+Your program produced incorrect answers or had missing answers when tested on the judges' input data, or potentially had extra output.
 It is not an acceptable solution to the problem.

 Your program produced correct answers to the problem, but did not present the output in the manner specified in the problem.